-- Clothing should be unaltered and in good repair, without stains, rips, or holes, including when intentionally designed. - Upper clothing should have straps and provide coverage that extends across the chest and back from the underarm to the top of the bottom layer of clothing. - Bottom clothing should reach the fists of an extended arm at the side. - Hats, visors and hoods are not permitted to be worn indoors unless part of a theme day. - Sleepwear is not considered suitable clothing (unless it is part of a theme day). - During Theme Days, support is demonstrated by wearing clothing with the specified colours or theme that adheres to the above standards (or by wearing the school uniform).
+- Clothing should be unaltered and in good repair, without stains, rips, or holes, including when intentionally designed. - Upper clothing should have straps and provide coverage that extends across the chest and back from the underarm to the top of the bottom layer of clothing. - Bottom clothing should reach the fists of an extended arm at the side. - Hats, visors and hoods are not permitted to be worn indoors unless part of a theme day. - During Theme Days, support is demonstrated by wearing clothing with the specified colours or theme that adheres to the above standards (or by wearing the school uniform).